Nomination packages are due Friday, June 16, 2023

 The award recipient will receive $2000 for conference travel/professional development.

-June Scott Teaching Excellence Award for Teaching Assistants 2021-22:
+June Scott Teaching Excellence Award for Teaching Assistants 2022-23 was awarded:

-Jae Page from the Department of Geography, Geomatics, and Environment, was selected as the recipient of the UTM June Scott Teaching Excellence Award for outstanding teaching by a teaching assistant.
+Leila Farzinpur from the Department of Language Studies (Linguistics Program) was selected as co-recipient of the UTM June Scott Teaching Excellence Award for outstanding teaching by a teaching assistant.

 The award is made on the basis of excellence in teaching in its broadest sense.
 Excellent teachers typically demonstrate the following qualities: display a mastery of, and enthusiasm for, the subject area, and have effective communication skills; have been exemplary in one or more areas of teaching; are judged to be "outstanding," rather than merely "very good"; stimulate and challenge students' minds, and encourage their intellectual development; and are interested in and reasonably accessible to students.